Highpoint2000/webserver-scanner/README.md

 - In the header of scanner_server.js, an automatic background scan can be activated when no user is connected, or an automatic start when the web server starts
 - Auto scanner and logging preferences can be configured in the scanner_server.js header
 - In the HTML file you can klick on the header fields to sort the column or you enter a term in the search field
+- In order to use the live stream link in the log file, you must register at fmscan.org.
+When you open a link for the first time, you have to authenticate yourself with it.

 After activating/deactivating the plugin or making changes to the scanner server.js script, the server must be restarted!!!